zamanianlab/ZamanianLabDocs/docs/onboarding.md

 5. Follow instructions for gaining access to our [BRC server](server.md).

 6. If using an Apple machine, replace your `~/.bash_profile` with the lab `.bash_profile` found in the `resources` directory of the GitHub repo that hosts this site.

+7. Install the Zamanian Lab R Package to ensure that every lab member has the same package versions installed.